oracle-livelabs/sprints/data-management/sprint-ogg-emp-discover-ma-cli/sprint-ogg-emp-discover-ma-cli.md

 The `configuration file` (here `microservices.txt`file) contains the following mandatory parameters:

-* host - Hostname of Oracle GoldenGate Monitor Agent.
+* host - Hostname of Oracle GoldenGate Service Manager.
 For example, `abc.cloud.com`
-* port - Port of Oracle GoldenGate Monitor Agent.
+* port - Port of Oracle GoldenGate Service Manager.
-* user - Username to connect to Oracle GoldenGate Monitor Agent.
+* user - Username to connect to Oracle GoldenGate Service Manager.
 For example, *empuser*.
-* password - Password to connect to Oracle GoldenGate Monitor Agent.
+* password - Password to connect to Oracle GoldenGate Service Manager.
 * agentURL - Enterprise Manager Agent URL.
 For example, `https://abc.cloud.com:1838/emd/main`.
 * targetNamePrefix - Enter the target name prefix.
 For example, `test_env_orcl_src`.
 The target name prefix is appended with colon (":") and this gets prefixed to all target names.
 For example, `test_env_orcl_src:targetName`.
 This is an optional parameter.